 Synovial fluid analysis is also known as joint fluid analysis.
 It helps diagnose the cause of joint inflammation.

 A synovial fluid analysis may be mildly uncomfortable, but the whole process lasts only a few minutes.
 You might receive a local anesthesia to numb the area.
 You may feel a prick and burning sensation from the anesthesia at the site of entry.

 A larger needle will then be inserted into the joint to withdraw the synovial fluid.
-If you received anesthesia, you should feel minimal discomfort.
-If you did not receive anesthesia, the needle may cause slight pain and discomfort.
+If you receive anesthesia, you should feel minimal discomfort.
+If you don’t receive anesthesia, the needle may cause slight pain and discomfort.
 You might feel pain if the tip of the needle touches bone or a nerve.

 Normal synovial fluid is straw-colored, clear, and slightly sticky or stringy.

 If you have gout, the fluid will contain crystals.
 Less stringiness in the fluid could signal inflammation.
 Excess fluid in the joint could be a predictor of osteoarthritis.
 Reddish-colored fluid could mean blood is present.

-Cloudy fluid, blood in the fluid, or excess fluid are all signs that there is a problem in or around the joint, such as:
+Cloudy fluid, blood in the fluid, or excess fluid are all signs of a problem in or around the joint, such as: